BETONAMIT® INSTEAD OF PNEUMATIC HAMMER:

 The only thing remaining are the memories of hammer chisel or the good old pneumatic hammer.
 Nowadays, BETONAMIT® is used for stone, rock and concrete demolitions.
 This chemical agent is not only universally applicable, but also very easy to use.
 It‘s also very safe to use and therefore ideally suited for do-it-yourselfers.

 BETONAMIT® is environmentally friendly due to natural components – a certified natural product.
 To work with BETONAMIT® you don’t need a license, a explosive certificate nor anytype of permit.
 Here, in our online shop, you can order BETONAMIT® liquid (for vertical boreholes) or malleable (for horizontal boreholes).
-BETONAMIT® liquid is available in a bucket (11 lbs) or in a box (44 lbs).
-The malleable one is delivered in a 11 lbs bucket.
+BETONAMIT® liquid is available in a bucket (5 kg) or in a box (20 kg).
+The malleable one is delivered in a 5 kg bucket.

 Not sure which BETONAMIT® is right for you?
-Please contact us; we advise you professionally (free of charge for German calls).
+Please contact us; we advise you professionally (free of charge for German and Austria calls).

 Application area of demolition hammer with hammer and chisel